West Marin Mosquito Council (WMCC)

 EAC’s Position

-As one of the environmental WMMC members, EAC must consider the environmental impacts introduced pesticides have on residents and sensitive ecosystems.
+As one of the WMMC members representing environmental interests, EAC must consider the environmental impacts introduced pesticides have on residents and sensitive ecosystems.

 • Inclusion of the San Geronimo Valley is critical for a healthy Tomales Bay watershed.
-Based on the challenges in the current negotiations, the San Geronimo Valley may have to be achieved after an agreement is reached with WMMC.
-EAC will continue to work on this issue to ensure that the San Geronimo Valley will be included in the future.
+EAC will continue working on this issue to ensure the San Geronimo Valley will be included in the future.

-• Prevention needs to be addressed.
-Public outreach, education, and prevention program to seal and screen septic tanks in West Marin villages is important to reduce the number of mosquitos in our area.
+• Prevention is critical and must be addressed.
+Public outreach, education, and prevention programs to seal and screen septic tanks in West Marin villages is important to reduce the number of mosquitos in our area without the use of pesticides.